theocool123123-cmd/TSP-1X-16-/README.md

 **Status:** Early build phase — frame and remaining motors not yet acquired.
 Currently focused on the electronics, starting with a custom-designed Power Distribution Board (PDB).
+Also waiting for possible sponsoring from PCBway https://www.pcbway.com/project/sponsor/PDB_for_TSP_1X_16_Hexacopter_Thermal_Autonomy_Testbed_f3894a7e.html
 ## Frame

 ![Frame](FRAME.png)